deco3500/hivemind/README.md

-# Hivemmind - A Social Powered News Timeline
+# Hivemind - A Social Powered News Timeline
 See our wiki for more in depth information!

 //Menu goes here//